grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 The solution:

-- I followed the info [here](https://www.tomshardware.com/how-to/install-windows-11-without-microsoft-account)
+- I followed the Tom’s Hardware article below.
 - [Gotcha] I don't have an ethernet port, and I had already entered my wifi credentials, so I needed to switch off my home wifi router where the instructions say to "cut off the Internet".
 (I needed to do this at